-The College confers degrees in the spring, August, and after Term 5; Commencement exercises, however, are held only in the spring following Term Eight.
+The College confers degrees in the spring, August, and after Block 5; Commencement exercises, however, are held only in the spring following Block Eight.
 All candidates for graduation are required to attend the Spring Commencement unless granted permission by the Dean of the College to be graduated in absentia.

 Students must file an application for graduation (see "General Requirements for Degree Programs," Paragraphs 2 and 3).
 Transcripts of work taken at other schools before September of a student's senior year and statements of confirmation or exemption requested during the Senior Conference must be received by the Registrar before December 31 if they are to be credited toward the student's graduation during that academic year.

 Candidates who are not enrolled in the year in which they expect to receive their degree must notify the Registrar's Office before March 1 of their intention to be graduated.
 If there are any transcripts or other kinds of documentation needed to complete their degree requirements, the Registrar will specify the deadline.
 Seniors on off-campus programs that do not issue final grades before Cornell's deadline must necessarily postpone their graduation until August.
 Even though a student may complete her or his requirements immediately after Commencement, the degree will not be conferred, nor the diploma awarded, retroactively.